yonamine/autocheck/docs/README.md

 ## Supported Operating Systems

-- Ubuntu 22.04 or newer
+- Ubuntu 20.04 or newer
+- Debian 11 or newer

 ## Runtime dependencies

-- glibc 2.34 or newer
+- glibc version 2.31 or newer
-- libstdc++11 development package
+- libstdc++ development package version 10 or newer

 ## Install package

-### Ubuntu
+### Ubuntu, Debian

 To install the DEB package, run the following command:
 ```console